 Introduction to Spanish linguistics from a theoretical and empirical point of view.
 Conducted in Spanish.
+Prerequisite(s): SPN 3170

 SPN 3700 - Introduction to Spanish Literature (4)

 Study of literary genres and movements based on selected masterpieces of Spanish literature.
 Conducted in Spanish.